 Part of what makes life so wonderful is meeting new people.
 And even introverts enjoy learning about people.
 This is especially important during a job search.

 I have learned a lot in my life and most of it was not in the classroom.
-I am learning what people do for a living.
-I am learning how to sell.
-I am learning how to assess needs.
-I’m still learning how to be a leader.
-I’m still learning about myself.
+Every day, I am learning what people do for a living, how to sell, how to assess needs, how to be a leader and I’m still learning about myself.

 If we stop learning, we miss out on tons of cool opportunities.

 I share this story of my dad to help you understand that networking isn’t pushing your agenda.
 Networking isn’t just for job search.
 Networking occurs all the time.
-My dad didn’t do this expecting anything in return.
-It was his genuine interest and he loved to learn.
+My dad didn’t do this because he expected anything in return.
+It was his genuine interest and he loved learning about people.